 2. Chronicle the infringements.
-Now that you know who is plagiarizing your copy, it is important to document it.
+Now that you use online plagiarism checker and know who is plagiarizing your copy, it is important to document it.
 Be sure to make note of which sites you find listed in step one.
 You can enter this information in a spreadsheet so you can easily go back and reference it.
 You can also use another very helpful and free tool, the WayBack Machine, that archives the internet all the way back to 1996.
 With the WayBack Machine, you should be able to determine approximately when the lifting began.

 3. Contact the offenders.
 So, now that you have found and logged the imitators, it’s time to act.
 By drafting a request that is both polite and stern, you can let the site owner’s or Webmaster know that you are aware of the offense and are giving them an opportunity to correct it by taking the pages down or re-writing them within a realistic time-frame.